FATCA

 To help navigate this complexity, XML Authority allows for schema masking, which hides or removes non-mandatory schema elements to streamline your reporting.
 This results in a cleaner interface and a simplified Excel import template.

-Note: The unmasked IRS FATCA schema would result in 47 separate tables to deal with the complexity as it was designed, where an appropriately masked schema for an individual filer may only consist of 3 or 4 tables.
+Note: The unmasked IRS FATCA schema would result in 47 separate tables to deal with the complexity as it was designed, while an appropriately masked schema for an individual filer may only consist of 3 or 4 tables.

 Creating a New Submission